-Located on Level 2 of the Adelaide Health and Medical Sciences (AHMS) building, the Adelaide Health Simulation will be the most high-tech healthcare teaching facility in Australasia.
+Located on Level 2 of the Adelaide Health and Medical Sciences (AHMS) building, Adelaide Health Simulation is the most high-tech health care teaching facility in Australasia.
 The skills-based learning environment mirrors the new Royal Adelaide Hospital and is designed to support a variety of teaching modes.

 The innovative, state-of-the-art learning environment has been developed to address the current and future interprofessional learning needs of our medicine and nursing degrees.

 The Adelaide Dental School will relocate to Level 10 and the new Adelaide Dental Hospital will open on levels 11 and 12, in July 2017.